 5 – Understand the core objectives of the business

 The sub-domain you are working on together with the domain expert doesn’t exist in isolation.
-Make sure you understand how it fits into the broader business strategy of the company and how it connects to its core objectives.
-If you, for example, believe you’re working in the core sub-domain, but it’s actually a generic sub-domain, misunderstandings are bound to happen.
+Make sure you understand how it fits into the broader business strategy of the company, and how it connects to its core objectives.
+If you, for example, believe you’re working in the core sub-domain when it’s actually a generic one, misunderstandings are bound to happen.

 6 – Read up on the basics

 Earlier, I recommended asking “stupid” questions – and I still stand by that.
-But be mindful not to exhaust domain experts with questions about the basics over and over again.
+But be mindful not to exhaust domain experts with repeated questions about the basics.
 Doing some reading before and between conversations will definitely be helpful, and it’s also a matter of respecting their time.

-If the domain expert notices that you are making a real effort, they are more likely to meet you halfway.
+If the domain expert notices that you are making a real effort, they're more likely to meet you halfway.

 A good starting point is to ask what book students would be given in an introductory course on the subject.
 Or maybe there are lectures, talks, or other resources that would suit your way of learning better?